Cha-Yeonwoo/REMEDI/README.md

 ## How to Run REMEDI?
 ### Environment
 Two envrionment are needed for StyleGAN2 and TorToiSe for each.
-Each requirements are illustrated in requirements_stylegan.txt and requirements_tortoise.txt
+Each requirements are illustrated in ''requirements_stylegan.txt'' and ''requirements_tortoise.txt''.

+### Run
+Execute the bash script ''create_video.sh''.
 ```
 git clone https://github.com/Cha-Yeonwoo/Cha-Yeonwoo.github.io.git
 cd Cha-Yeonwoo.github.io